BDC Hamburger Icon

 What is a payroll company?

-Payroll companies help employers compute their employees’ pay and payroll withholdings.
-Payroll services may be full-fledged companies that perform an array of services; they may also come in the form of self-service software.
+A payroll company is a paid service that helps employers compute employees’ pay and payroll withholdings and issue payments.
+Payroll services may be full-fledged companies that perform an array of services or they may come in the form of self-service software.
+The best online payroll companies tailor services to fit a business’s needs at a price that fits their budget.

-Payroll services collect employee wage and timesheet data to calculate gross wages.
-Next, they subtract the appropriate withholdings and deductions and compensate employees via payment methods like printed checks, direct deposit and direct deposit alternatives like payroll cards.
-Payroll services can also manage employee tax filing information.
+Payroll services collect employee wage and time sheet data to calculate gross wages.
+Next, they subtract the appropriate withholdings and deductions and compensate employees via payment methods such as printed checks, direct deposit or direct deposit alternatives like payroll cards.
+Many payroll services also handle employee tax filing and compliance.

 How much do payroll companies charge?